$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

 \subsection{Optimization}

 \paragraph{NeRF Initialization} One advantage of our representation is that we can easily initialize coarse surfaces from a pre-trained NeRF .
 In practice, we use Plenoxels~\cite{plenoxels}, a grid-based NeRF method that can be trained efficiently within 10 minutes.
 After fitting a NeRF, we obtain a density field $\sigma(\mathbf{x})$ from which we select a set of raw level values $\bm{\tau}_\sigma$ to define the initial surfaces.
+The values of $\bm{\tau}_\sigma$ are selected by first determining an upper bound of the initialized density field, then evenly dividing the range by $n$ level values.
+The number of level sets $n$ is determined by hyperparameter-tuning.
 We then normalize the density $\sigma(\mathbf{x})$ to be used as our initial surface scalars $\delta(\mathbf{x})$, and normalize the raw level values to be used as our level values:

-where $\tilde{\tau}_\sigma$ is the median of the chosen raw level values, $\overline{||\nabla \sigma||}$ is the average norm of the finite difference gradient of the voxelated density field and is used to keep the initialized surface field within a constant range to make optimization easier.
+where $\tilde{\tau}_\sigma$ is the median of the chosen raw level values, $\overline{||\nabla \sigma||}$ is the average over the norms of the finite difference gradient of the voxelated density field. $\overline{||\nabla \sigma||}$ is used to keep the initialized surface field within a constant range to make optimization easier.
 Note that $\bm{\tau}_\sigma$ is a hyperparameter and is defined only to make the selection of initial surface level values more convenient, whereas $\bm{\tau}$ is the actual level set values of the implicit surface field used throughout the optimization.

-As Plenoxels also uses a grid-based implementation, this initialization can be done very efficiently by directly taking and transforming the density values stored on the grids.
-Our initialization scheme allows the geometry information to be maximally preserved and inherited to the surface field.
-For example, some surfaces could have been modeled using density values slightly lower than the chosen level sets $\bm{\tau}_\sigma$ due to the ambiguity in NeRF training.
-After initialization, those spatial locations would have surface scalars very close to $\min(\bm{\tau})$, regardless of their actual distance to the initialized surfaces.
-This is a strong indication of potentially missed surfaces and the later optimization can easily update the surface scalars to allow them to emerge back again.
+Although in theory, a single level set is sufficient to represent the surfaces, our multi-level set initialization scheme allows the geometric information from NeRF to be maximally preserved and inherited to the surface field -- In NeRF, high density regions represent opaque geometries with high confidence, whereas low density regions can be either low-confidence surfaces or translucent surfaces and hence are ambiguous.
+Multi-level sets initialization therefore simultaneously captures high-confidence opaque geometry with higher level values, and translucent geometry or low-confidence noise region with lower level values.
+Later optimization can then easily identify and remove those redundant noise surfaces.
+The effect of multi-level set initialization is also shown empirically in Sec~\ref{sec:abla}.

 We also initialize the opacity and SH field from the pre-trained Plenoxels to facilitate optimization.
 After taking the raw density values $\sigma$ in the voxel grid, they are rescaled with a constant $s_\sigma$ to be used as raw surface opacity $\sigma_\alpha$, then mapped to opacity through a combined exponential-ReLU activation: